WAUthethird/Marble-Marcher-Community-Edition/README.md

 ### Ubuntu

-#### How to Install on Ubuntu 20.04
+The main problem with the installation is the dependency _AntTweakBar_, a C++ library with no Ubuntu package.

+But the
-The first and easy step is to ensure that the following development tools and libraries are installed: `libsfml-dev`, `libglm-dev`, `libeigen3-dev`, `libglew-dev`, `cmake`, `libglu1-mesa-dev` and `mesa-common-dev`.
+first and easy step is to ensure that the following development tools and libraries are installed: `libsfml-dev`, `libglm-dev`, `libeigen3-dev`, `libglew-dev`, `cmake`, `libglu1-mesa-dev` and `mesa-common-dev`.
 You